Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

                         it.
 Example: `--filename='/etc/ssl/certs/*.pem'`.
                         Recursive example:
                         `--filename='/etc/letsencrypt/live/**/cert.pem'`
+  -H, --host HOST       Target host to scan.
+Overrides subnet auto-discovery.
+                        Only applies to --source=scan.
+Can be specified multiple times.
+If not specified, the subnet of the default interface is scanned.
+Example:
+                        `--host=mail.example.com --host=192.0.2.10`
   --insecure            Skip chain and hostname verification entirely.
 The
                         certificate is still fetched and inspected, but the chain verdict is reported as "verification skipped".
+  --interface INTERFACE
+                        Network interface whose subnet is scanned.
+Only applies to --source=scan.
+Ignored when --host or --network is given.
+If not specified, the default interface (the one carrying the default route) is used.
   --lengthy             Extended reporting.
+  --max-workers MAX_WORKERS
+                        Maximum number of targets to scan in parallel.
+Only applies to --source=scan.
+Default: 10 --network NETWORK     Network in CIDR notation to scan for targets via auto- discovery.
+Only applies to --source=scan.
+Takes
+                        precedence over --interface.
+Can be specified multiple times.
+Example: `--network=192.0.2.0/24` --ports PORTS         TCP port to probe on every scanned target.
+A range is written `start-end`.
+Only applies to --source=scan.
+                        Can be specified multiple times.
+If not specified, a set of common data-center TLS ports is probed (443, 465, 636, 990, 993, 995, 3269, 5671, 5986, 6443, 8006,
+                        8200, 8443, 8883, 9090, 9443, 10000).
+Example:
+                        `--ports=443 --ports=993 --ports=8000-8100`
   --severity {crit,warn}
-                        Severity assigned to hostname mismatch and chain verification failures.
+                        Severity assigned to chain/trust verification failures
+                        (--source=url and --source=scan) and to hostname
+                        mismatches (--source=url only).
+A valid self-signed
+                        certificate is always tolerated.
 Defaults to warn so that operators running internal CAs are not paged by trust issues that are expected in their environment.
                         Set to `crit` to enforce strict trust.
   --sni-hostname SNI_HOSTNAME
                         SNI hostname sent during the TLS handshake and used for hostname verification.
 Useful when --url points at an IP address or a load balancer that needs an explicit SNI.
 Default uses the hostname from --url.
+  --source {file,scan,url}
-  --source {file,url}   Where the certificate is fetched from. `url` fetches
-                        it from a TLS endpoint (requires --url). `file` reads it from one or many local files (requires --filename, supports glob patterns). `p12` and `jks` are reserved for future expansion.
-Default: url --timeout TIMEOUT     Network timeout in seconds.
+                        Where the certificates are fetched from. `url` fetches one from a TLS endpoint (requires --url). `file` reads one or many from local files (requires --filename, supports glob patterns). `scan` discovers the hosts of a subnet (via --host, --network, --interface or the default interface) and probes each one on --ports.
+                        `p12` and `jks` are reserved for future expansion.
+                        Default: scan
+  --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) --url URL             URL of the TLS endpoint to inspect.
+Required when
+                        --source=url.
+Example: `https://www.example.com/`
+  --verbose             Makes this plugin verbose during the operation.
+Useful
+                        for debugging and seeing what is going on under the hood.
+Default: False
-Required when --source=url.
-Example: `https://www.example.com/` -w, --warning WARN    WARN threshold for days remaining until the certificate expires.
-Supports Nagios ranges.
-Example:
+  -w, --warning WARN    WARN threshold for the time remaining until the
-                        `14:` (WARN when below 14 days).
+                        certificate expires.
+Accepts a Nagios range in days (`14:`), a percentage of the total validity period (`25%`, WARN when less than 25% of the lifetime is left), or a duration with a unit (`14d`, `12h`, `2W`, `1M`; WARN when less time than that is left).
+                        Examples: `14:` `25%` `14d`.
 Default: 14:
 ```